Cost implications of unknown SLs

 Conclusion: There’s a lot more to unknown management than meets the eye, so it’s important to prioritize and reduce those unknown service lines as quickly as possible.
 Proactively using statistical methods and predictive modeling to identify unknown service lines can help significantly reduce the costs associated with unknown management for LCRI compliance.
 Talk with BlueConduit today to see how we can help you plan for what’s next after Oct.
 16.

-Learn more about the importance of unknown management as it relates to LCRR and LCRI guidance at our upcoming webinar, “What’s Next: LCRI Compliance and Unknown Management for Water Systems” on Oct.
-31!
-Register to attend for free.
+Learn more about the importance of unknown management as it relates to LCRR and LCRI guidance at our on-demand webinar, “What’s Next: LCRI Compliance and Unknown Management for Water Systems”.
+Watch now!

 More from the Blog